 How does a household in shelter apply for SOTA?

 Case managers and housing specialists identify clients who may be eligible for SOTA.
 In addition, clients may reach out to their case manager or housing specialist if they believe they may be eligible.
 Housing specialists assist clients with their housing search and clients may also identify units on their own.

 Can SOTA be used for room rentals?

-No. SOTA cannot be used for room rentals.
+No. SOTA cannot be used for room rentals at this time.

-Is there an apartment review required when using SOTA?
+Is an apartment review required when using SOTA?

-DHS or provider staff conduct walkthroughs if the unit is within New York City, in the New York State counties of Nassau, Rockland, Suffolk, and Westchester, or in the New Jersey counties of Bergen, Essex, Hudson, Middlesex, Passaic and Union.
+Yes.
+DHS or provider staff conduct walkthroughs utilizing a comprehensive apartment review checklist for all units within New York City, in the New York State counties of Nassau, Rockland, Suffolk, and Westchester, or in the New Jersey counties of Bergen, Essex, Hudson, Middlesex, Passaic, and Union.

 What if the apartment fails the review?